-The whimsical Novelty Gnome Watering Can stands out among the competition, quite literally, offering a large capacity (1.5 gallons of water).
-Other character options are available besides the gnome, such as a pig, fish, or duck.
+The whimsical Novelty Gnome Watering Can stands out among the competition (literally) with one of the largest sizes (it holds 1.5 gallons of water).
+Besides the gnome, other character options are available, such as a pig, fish, or duck.
 The manufacturer states the plastic watering can is UV, frost-resistant, and shatterproof.
 We believe this plastic watering is sturdy and has the potential to be long-lasting, and without a rosette at the end, it pours a steady stream.

 Why You Should Trust Us